Last updated

 Searching Memories

-Search through memories using natural language and the Papr-generated user ID to retrieve user-specific memories:
+Search through memories using natural language and either your external user ID or the Papr-generated user ID:

 curl -X POST https://memory.papr.ai/v1/memory/search \